 - Breath or Blood Test Refusal – 180 days

 - Breath or Blood Test Failure – 90 days

 - Longer suspension periods may apply if you have prior ALR contacts

 Contact an Experienced DWI Attorney from Abilene

-Contact the DWI defense lawyers at the Law Offices of David M. White at 325-437-3311, or contact us online to schedule your free initial consultation.
-Our offices in Abilene and San Angelo are located convenient to I-20.
+Contact the DWI defense lawyers in Abilene, TX, at the Law Offices of David M. White at 325-437-3311, or contact us online to schedule your free initial consultation.
+Our office in Abilene is located convenient to I-20.
 We are open Monday to Friday from 8 am to 5 pm.
 Evening and weekend appointments are available.